Last updated: Mon Apr 9 08:27:13 SGT 2018

 at the Text Analysis Conference 2014 (TAC 2014).

-from CL research papers were released.
+from CL research papers have been released.
 Participants were invited to

 enter their systems in a task-based evaluation.
 We also released the